dart-lang/site-www/src/security.md

 and lists best practices to minimize the risk of introducing a vulnerability.

 ## Security philosophy

-Flutter security strategy is based on five key pillars
+Dart's security strategy is based on five key pillars:

 * **Identify**: Track & prioritize key security risks by identifying core assets, key threats and vulnerabilities.